eecs582/eecs582.github.io/index.md

 an effective substitute for actually reading the paper.

 <span class="badge bg-info fs-6"><b>Labs</b></span>: There will be one or more
-assignments to give your hands-on kernel programming experience.
+assignments to give your hands-on kernel programming experience and prepare you for the course project.
 They are to be done individually.

 <span class="badge bg-info fs-6"><b>Project</b></span>: A major component of
 this course is a semester-long, research-oriented course project.
 You will